Skip to contents

 inset

 Inset configuration; see configure_inset().
-If NA (the default), this is inherited from the coord (see coord_sf_inset()).
+If waiver(), the default, this is inherited from the coord (see coord_sf_inset()).

 map_base